 The landlord should arrive early to the eviction, with several contractors or other workers to help remove any possessions, and a means of entering the property if they don't have a working key.
 The locks should be changed on the spot, to prevent the tenant from regaining entry to the leased premises, and the contractors should immediately perform any necessary maintenance or repairs necessary for the premises to be leased to the next tenant.
 The landlord should start advertising for new tenants immediately, to minimize the vacancy period.

 Eviction is expensive.
 Consider a mortgage payment of $750, multiplied by 5 months of going through the eviction process, another month for repairs and cleanup, and 2 months for marketing and filling it - that's $750 x 8 or $6,000, which does not include the cost of repairs (let us say these are covered by the security deposit).

 Prevention: The easiest way to prevent evictions is through simple tenant screening.
 Use a free rental application, call (and verify) prior landlords, call employers and verify income.
 Use our tenant screening service or the service of your choice to pull credit reports, criminal background checks and verify identities.

 Hedging: Even paper-perfect tenants go rotten every once in a while and stop paying (albeit a lot less often than those with rough credit and criminal histories).
-But landlords can protect themselves even from these scenarios, by insuring their rental income.
-For $250/year in most cases, landlords can insure that their tenants will pay the rent, and if the tenant fails to pay then the insurance company pays the rent until the tenant is evicted and a replacement tenant is found.
+But landlords can protect themselves even from these scenarios, through surety bonds, higher security deposits and other insurances against default.

 Summary & Additional Resources